gabriel-taufer/gabriel-taufer/README.md

 ## Hey there 👋

-My name is Gabriel and I'm a Brazilian 🇧🇷 web developer, currently working as a Python developer at [Clevertech](https://www.linkedin.com/company/clevertech/)
+My name is Gabriel and I'm a Brazilian 🇧🇷 developer, currently working as a Data Engineer at [Clevertech](https://www.linkedin.com/company/clevertech/)

 <div>
     <a href="https://www.python.org" target="_blank">